Funding Lab: Our first assignment has been assigned

 The first thing I said when I saw the verdict was, “Huh…?”

-“If you look at it that way… isn’t crowdfunding just commerce (sales) dressed up in fancy words?”
+“If you look at it that way… isn’t crowdfunding just commerce (sales) dressed up in fancy language?”

-However, the crowdfunding I know isn’t like that.
-Although I’m a novice when it comes to crowdfunding, I’m confident in this because I’ve had positive experiences with it.
+However, the crowdfunding campaigns I’ve encountered are different.
+Although I’m still a novice when it comes to crowdfunding, I’m confident in this because I’ve had some positive experiences.
 Crowdfunding isn’t just a simple exchange of money for a product (or service); it’s an act that creates value beyond that.
 Only now have I realized the true meaning behind the mission my senior gave me to keep a crowdfunding journal.
 My passion is burning bright.

 What is crowdfunding?